vikchupak/Databases/MySQL/ACID_vs_BASE.md

 ACID

 - Atomicity (No intermediate state, the whole transaction succeeds or rollbacks)
-- Consistency (Transaction brings data from one consistent state to another one, e.g. constrains, data types, so on are always meet)
+- Consistency (Transaction brings data from one consistent state to another one, e.g. constrains, data types, so on are always meet.
+Also this means every read get actual value/data)
 - Isolation (Eliminate concurrency, race condition problems.
 Each transaction is executed in isolation from the others.
 Isolation Levels, Locking, Multiversioning)
 - Durability (Once a transaction has been committed, it will remain committed even in the case of a system failure)